 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-- For running: MapMyRun
+- Best for running: MapMyRun

-- For yoga: Alo Moves
+- Best for yoga: Alo Moves

 Working out at home is a convenient and cost-effective alternative to going to the gym.

-However, planning your own workouts can be challenging, even for the biggest fitness buffs.
+However, planning your workouts can be challenging, even for the biggest fitness buffs.
 That’s where personal training apps come in handy, as they make it easy to enjoy high quality workouts almost anywhere.

 The apps featured in this article were selected based on the following criteria: